sanger-tol/pipelines-website/markdown/developers/create-pipeline.md

 ## Other bits

+We're almost done.
+We now need to push some changes to the `main` branch to customise our pipeline a little further.

 ### Copyright

 We licence our pipelines with MIT.
 The MIT licence should already be in your repository, coming from the nf-core template, but we need to update the copyright statement to:

 > Copyright (c) 2025 Genome Research Ltd.

+### `main` vs `master` branch

+Support for `main` is gradually coming in nf-core but we still need to change a few things:

+- In `.github/workflows/ci.yml`, replace the occurrence of `master` with `main`.
+- In `.github/workflows/linting.yml`, replace the two occurrences of `master` with `main`.

 ### Logo